jonathanmcmahon/mazegen/README.md

 python mazegen.py <MAZESIZE>
 ```

 Maze size must be an odd integer.
+(I just like odd integers, that's all.)